 Book Aid international has been sending books to Zimbabwe since 1959.
-In 2012 we sent 40,106 books to Zimbabwe – our fourth largest consignment after Kenya, Tanzania and Uganda.
+In 2014 we sent 43,199 books to Zimbabwe.
 As there is no national library service we work through two specially convened distribution committees in Bulawayo and Harare formed of representatives of public libraries, university libraries, Rotary clubs, non-governmental organisations and the British Council, who distribute our books to libraries such as the Edward Ndlovu Memorial Library.

 Why we work in Zimbabwe